12 Best Christmas Markets in Germany You Can’t Miss for 2023

 The markets tend to run until the 23rd or 24th of December.
 There are a few exceptions that finish during the first week of January- Cologne’s Heinzels Wintermarchen for example, tends to run into January.

-Crowds tend to increase the closer to Christmas you get so if you’d like to avoid the crowds make sure to plan your trip for the end of November or early December.
+Crowds tend to increase closer to Christmas, so if you’d like to avoid the crowds, plan your trip for the end of November or early December.
 Weekends and evenings are also crowded so it’s best to plan your trip for mid-week if you can.

 What to Buy at German Christmas Markets